Stressant - stress testing tool¶

 Stressant is a simple yet complete stress-testing tool that forces a computer to perform a series of test using well-known Linux software in order to detect possible design or construction failures.

 Stressant builds on top of existing software and tries to cover most components of you system (currently disk, CPU and processor).
+It is part of the Grml Live Linux project and also packaged for Debian.

 - disk testing (with smartctl(8) and fio())